rcalixte/wayland-book/src/protocol-design/design-patterns.md

 the other end of the connection.
 We'll discuss in chapter 5 how we establish which versions of each interface are in use by each party.

 [^1]: Except for that one interface.
-Look, we tried, didn't we?
+Look, at least we tried, right?

 [^2]: Note that many useful protocols are still unstable at the time of writing.
 They may be a little kludgy, but they still see widespread use, which is why backwards compatibility is important.
 When promoting a protocol from unstable to stable, it's done in a way that allows software to support both the unstable and stable protocols simultaneously, allowing for a smoother transition.